shinojmm/E-Quarantine_Covid-19/README.md

 Quarantine patients can register in to the website.
 Enter the details including Postal code.
 Specific set of questions to capture the Covid-19 symptoms.
-Daily progress monitor to capture health improvements Analysis report based on age groups, Geo locations, avg .
-Quarantine time, healing time Admin user option.
+Daily progress monitor to capture health improvements.
+Analysis report based on age groups, Geo locations, avg .
+Quarantine time, healing time.
+Admin user option.

 # Future Scope

-Video chat with Doctor
+Video chat with Doctor.
 Panic alarm to near by Hospitals